chriscowley/pelican-chriscowley/content/2013-06-04-dell-announces-vrtx.md

----
-layout: post
 title: "Dell Announces VRTX"
 date: 2013-06-04 22:15
 comments: true
-categories: systems
----
-{% img right http://en.community.dell.com/cfs-file.ashx/__key/communityserver-blogs-components-weblogfiles/00-00-00-37-45/6886.vrtx.JPG %} Dell has announced the new PowerEdge VRTX (pronounced Vertex).
+{% img right https://en.community.dell.com/cfs-file.ashx/__key/communityserver-blogs-components-weblogfiles/00-00-00-37-45/6886.vrtx.JPG %} Dell has announced the new PowerEdge VRTX (pronounced Vertex).
 The name comes from a vertex being "the intersection of multiple lines", alluding to this being a mixture of a rack server, a blade server and a SAN.
 <!-- more -->

 It is aimed at branch offices, so it contains 4 servers, storage, networking and (unusually) the ability to add PCI-e cards (up to 8, including 3 FH/FL).
 These cards can be connected to which ever server you want.
 These features put in competition with the HP C3000 and the Supermicro OfficeBlade.